Omicron Delta Epsilon: Membership

 New members consist of undergraduate and graduate students, as well as college and university faculty.
 Undergraduate members must have completed at least twelve hours of economics, with a B average in economics and overall, and rank in the upper third of their class.

 Activities

+Omicron Delta Epsilon's executive board officers are elected at a biennial convention.
+Conventions are held in conjunction with the annual convention of the American Economics Association, of which ODE is an institutional member.
+ODE sponsors student and faculty paper presentations held in conjunction with this annual convention.

-Omicron Delta Epsilon publishes an academic journal The American Economist twice each year.
-It sponsor panels and professional meetings.
-It also sponsors the Frank W. Taussig Undergraduate Article Award and the Irving Fisher Graduate Monograph Award.
+The academic journal of ODE is The American Economist, published twice each year.
+It sponsors professional meetings and presents annual research awards, particularly the Frank W. Taussig Undergraduate Article Award.

-It presents the John R. Commons Award biennially to an outstanding economist in recognition of academic achievements and for service both to the economics profession and to Omicron Delta Epsilon.
-The award is given at American Economic Association conference where the honoree presents a "Commons Lecture" which is later published in The American Economist.
+Every two years, ODE chooses an outstanding economist to speak at its biennial meeting and presents them with the John R. Commons Award in recognition of academic achievements and for service both to the economics profession and to Omicron Delta Epsilon.

 Chapters

-As of 2024, Omicron Delta Epsilon Society has chartered 717 chapters in Australia, Canada, Egypt, France, Kazakhstan, Mexico, South Africa, the United Arab Emirates, the United Kingdom, and the United States.
+As of 2024, Omicron Delta Epsilon Society has chartered 727 chapters in Australia, Canada, Egypt, France, Kazakhstan, Mexico, South Africa, the United Arab Emirates, the United Kingdom, and the United States.

 Notable members

-Following are some of the notable members of Omicron Delta Epsilon.
+The following are some of the notable members of Omicron Delta Epsilon.